Are you just starting out as a coffee drinker, or do you simply not like the taste of very bitter coffee?

 Coffee is generally rather bitter, and the strong taste isn't for everyone.

-There are always other options available for those who just started drinking coffee or don’t like a bitter taste in their coffee.
+There are always other options available for those who have just started drinking coffee or don't like the bitter taste.

 These options don't have to be tasteless or more expensive; they can be ethical and original.

-There’s a fantastic coffee flavor for everyone, so try experimenting with different ones until you find the one to your liking.
+There's a fantastic coffee flavor for everyone, so try experimenting with different ones until you find the one that suits your taste.

 You might even find several ones that taste better in different preparations.